NixOS/rfcs/rfcs/0185-redistribute-redistributable.md

 Is the list of installation methods correct?
 I took it from my personal history as well as the NixOS website, but there may be others.
 Also, I may have the wrong job name, as I tried to guess the correct job name from the various links.

+How large are the packages Hydra would need to additionally store?
+This could be another drawback, if it is large enough to not be negligible compared to free software only.

 # Future work
 [future]: #future-work